Influenza Vaccine

 - If there are changes in appetite and eating patterns beyond 24-48 hours.

-The vaccine is safe, but can someone who received the flu vaccine infect others?
+The vaccine is safe, but can someone who received the flu vaccine transmit it to others?

-- Inactivated vaccine: composed of killed viruses that cannot cause disease, and it is therefore impossible for anyone who was vaccinated to infect another person.
+- Inactivated vaccine: made of dead viruses that cannot make one sick, and it is therefore impossible for anyone who was vaccinated to infect another person.

-- Live attenuated vaccine: may endanger a person who is severely immunocompromised.
-If children are vaccinated with a live attenuated vaccine, it is important that they do not come into contact with people who are severely immunocompromised (people who need an environment free from viruses and bacteria) for 7 days after the vaccination.
+- Live attenuated vaccine: can be dangerous to people with a weakened immune system.
+In the event children receive a live attenuated vaccine, it is crucial that they avoid contact with people with a severely weakened immune system (i.e. they need to be in an environment that is free of bacteria and viruses) for 7 days after vaccination.